 Play it online here.

-Some would argue that it's against the spirit of IF, but the sparing use of images can do a great job of prodding your imagination.
+would argue that it's against the spirit of IF, but the sparing use of

 I won’t say much more, because I don’t want to spoil it, but this is a wonderful piece of fiction that gave me the same sense of nostalgia for the early days of the internet as Christine Love’s exceptional Digital: A Love Story.
 That should be all the praise you need to give Guilded Youth a go, even if you’ve never played any Interactive Fiction.
 Actually, especially if you’ve never played any IF.